Skip navigationEnd of navigation

 Frontier Science Foundation

-Frontier Science Foundation has engaged in clinical trials collaboration and support for 40 years, providing accurate and cost-effective data management as well as statistical software development and maintenance for the collection and analysis of data to research networks, pharmaceutical companies and investigators.
+Frontier Science Foundation has engaged in clinical trials collaboration and support for 50 years, providing accurate and cost-effective data management as well as statistical software development and maintenance for the collection and analysis of data to research networks, pharmaceutical companies, and investigators.

-Frontier Science has participated in numerous multi-site, multi-trial networks including the AIDS Clinical Trials Group (ACTG); the Pediatric AIDS Clinical Trials Group and its successor, IMPAACT; the Eastern Cooperative Oncology Group (ECOG) and International Breast Cancer Study Group (IBCSG) and the Pediatric HIV/AIDS Cohort Study (PHACS).
+Frontier Science has participated in numerous multi-site, multi-trial networks including the AIDS Clinical Trials Group (ACTG), the Pediatric AIDS Clinical Trials Group and its successor, IMPAACT, the Eastern Cooperative Oncology Group (ECOG) and International Breast Cancer Study Group (IBCSG), the Pediatric HIV/AIDS Cohort Study (PHACS), the HIV/Cervical Cancer Prevention ‘CASCADE’ Clinical Trials Network ('CASCADE'), and TB-RePORT (Regional Prospective Observational Research in Tuberculosis) International (TBRI).

 Sue Siminski, MS, MBA

-Sue Siminski, MS, MBA is the DMACC Sub-PI and Director of the Data Management and Reporting Unit.
+Sue Siminski, MS, MBA is the DMASC MPI and Director of the Data Management and Reporting Unit.
 She has been working in clinical trials data management and related research activities for more than 30 years and currently serves as the Chief Executive Officer of Frontier Science Foundation.

-The DMACC is composed of three operational units.
+The DMASC is composed of four operational units.

 Data Management and Reporting Unit